 We may be able to award Discretionary Housing Payment if you need extra help with your housing costs.

 What is Council Tax Support (CTS)?

-Since 1st April 2013 every Council has been given the responsibility to design and implement its own Council Tax Support Scheme intended to give help to local people who are on low incomes pay the Council Tax on their home.
-As with Housing Benefit, CTS is a means tested entitlement and can be claimed where you are working full or part-time, self-employed, unemployed or retired.
+We have a legal responsibility to deliver our own Council Tax Support Scheme intended to give help to local people who are on low incomes pay the Council Tax on their home.
+It is a means tested entitlement and is credited to your council tax bill reducing the instalments that you are asked to pay every month.

 All claimants have at least 8.5% of their annual council tax to pay but where this causes any budgeting problems you can contact the Benefits Section to see if additional discretionary help can be provided to reduce the amount you have to pay.
-Such an award will be made to your council tax account From the CTS Discretionary Fund.
 A written request is necessary explaining the reasons.

 If you and/or your partner have more than £16,000 in savings and investments you cannot claim for HB and CTB (unless you are getting the Pension Credit Guaranteed Credit).

 Second Adult Rebate can help a small number of households if you are a single person who is liable to pay the Council Tax, but have other adults who live with you who are on a low income.
 If you think you may qualify, or want more information, please speak to our officers who will advise you.

 What is Local Housing Allowance (LHA)?

 If you are a private tenant renting property or a room from a private landlord and you are on a low income, you may be able to claim and receive LHA as help towards the payment of your rent.

 The Department for Work & Pensions sets maximum weekly amounts that can be paid on your claim based on the area in which you live and the number of bedrooms required by your household.